-How Many Shares to Sell?
-What are Your Goals?
+How Many Shares Depends On Your Goals

 Owners are often surprised that the decision-making process involved in determining how many shares to sell to the ESOP helps clarify short- and long-term goals for both themselves and their companies.
 A number of factors help determine how many shares to sell and how many shares the ESOP can prudently buy.
 For example:

 - How much financing is available and at what cost?

 - Does the owner/seller want or need to receive a certain percentage of the purchase price in cash?

 - Is maximizing the income tax deduction a priority?
 If so, how large a deduction can payroll support given the deduction limits?